Retail Network Management: Better CX, Safer Business Ops

 Today, it’s not only point of sale systems that are network connected in the case of physical stores.
 In grocery stores, for instance, it’s common to find network connected equipment that allows remote monitoring of refrigerator and freezer units.
 Or, for example, if you were to visit the local deli and ask for a pound of turkey, the cashier might enter a SKU number, which travels from the inventory into the data center over the network, and then sends back the new prices for that particular day.
 There are also examples such as Home Depot where you can look up the items you’re in search of from your phone while shopping to find out the aisle and bay number.
 These are only a handful of digital conveniences being offered by retailers with increasing frequency.

 As brick-and-mortar retailers continue to integrate technology into the everyday shopping experience, it’s also necessary to invest more in the network, wireless especially.
 Most stores operate different wireless networks served by the same equipment (one secure network for the retailer itself, plus customer WiFi).
-Consumers today visit stores expecting WiFi, which introduces a myriad of connected devices potentially posing risks to retailers and their customers.
+Consumers today visit stores expecting WiFi, which introduces myriad connected devices potentially posing risks to retailers and their customers.
+Not to mention, wireless site survey services may be necessary to achieve the right wireless network coverage at your location.
 Tracking and communicating with customers in general is turning into the cornerstone of well-rounded digital/mobile retail strategy.
-All of this, of course, needs to be monitored as retailers continue to rely on the network extensively.
+All of this, of course, needs to be monitored by a capable retail network management software as retailers continue to rely on the network extensively.

 By using comprehensive, quality network management services or network management software designed to meet the needs of a retail environment, brick and mortar retailers can exceed the expectations of today’s connected shopper, augment internal operations of the organization, and expand on what’s become a powerful business asset in today’s digital society.